 and related settings in

-Sockets and other paths that systemd-journald will listen on that are visible in the file system.
-In addition to these, journald can listen for audit events using netlink.
+Sockets and other file node paths that systemd-journald will listen on and are visible in the file system.
+In addition to these, systemd-journald can listen for audit events using netlink(7).

 If journal namespacing is used these paths are slightly altered to include a namespace identifier, see above.